 Boomvang and Nansen Joint Oil (BANJO) system

 Cal Dive International installed infield flowlines using its reeled pipelay system deployed from the Sea Sorceress.
-Workscope covered the installation of approximately 100,000ft of 6in-diameter pipelines, five flexible production risers and 86,000ft of associated umbilicals, plus the jumpers and flying leads necessary to tie-in three subsea trees.
+The contractual scope included the installation of approximately 100,000ft of 6in-diameter pipelines, five flexible production risers and 86,000ft of associated umbilicals, as well as the jumpers and flying leads necessary to tie in three sub-sea trees.